 Skinney Creek is in a unique location just upstream from Tumwater Canyon and the confluence of Chiwaukum Creek and the mainstem Wenatchee.
-PTAGIS data indicates large numbers of steelhead are entering Chiwaukum Creek (see attached).
-Since fall 2013, 25 adult tagged steelhead have entered Chiwaukum Creek which indicates a run number of approximately $\underline{X}$ steelhead entering Chiwaukum Creek (# included in final proposal).
+PTAGIS data indicates 25 adult tagged steelhead have entered Chiwaukum Creek between fall 2013-April 2014 which indicates a run number of approximately 250-325 steelhead entering Chiwaukum Creek .
 Because of the proximity of Skinney Creek to the Chiwaukum-Wenatchee confluence, it is likely a key area for juvenile refuge and rearing and could be a unique spawning area.
 It is the only tributary to Chiwaukum Creek known to support anadromous fish (USFS 1999).